 Can you provide me an award example, possibly from a previous winner, which I can use as a template?

-No, due to PII concerns our office cannot provide copies of previous award nominations.
-However, there is a draft package template (link above) which you will find useful.
-You can also review the Navy Correspondence Manual.
+Due to PII concerns our office cannot provide copies of previous award nominations.
+However, please use the there is a draft package template You can also review the Navy Correspondence Manual.

 What is the required time period that the award nomination should cover?